 1 Manufacturers may optionally certify engine families to the interim Tier 4 FEL caps in Table 2b for this power category through 2012.

-(B) For engine families subject to the 2008 and Later Test Procedures, the manufacturer must set a family emission limit (FEL) not to exceed, as applicable, the levels contained in Table 2b.
+(B) For engine families subject to the 2008-2010 or 2011 and Later Test Procedures, the manufacturer must set a family emission limit (FEL) not to exceed, as applicable, the levels contained in Table 2b.
 Three distinct FEL types (primary, interim, and alternate) are available conditionally.
-Primary FEL types are applicable to all power categories indefinitely, whereas interim and alternate FEL types are of variable duration and may be selectively applied to total or partial engine family production volumes as described in the 2008 and Later Test Procedures.
+Primary FEL types are applicable to all power categories indefinitely, whereas interim and alternate FEL types are of variable duration and may be selectively applied as applicable to total or partial engine family production volumes as described in the 2008-2010 or 2011 and Later Test Procedures.
 The FEL established by the manufacturer serves as the emission standard for that engine family, and is used for determining NTE limits in conjunction with the criteria in Table 1c.
-Temporary compliance adjustment factors, as explained in the 2008 and Later Test Procedures, shall be applied by the manufacturer to compensate for the use of transitional alternate FELs (Type ALT 20% in Table 2b) when calculating emission credits.
+Temporary compliance adjustment factors, as explained in the 2008-2010 or 2011 and Later Test Procedures as applicable, shall be applied by the manufacturer to compensate for the use of transitional alternate FELs (Type ALT 20% in Table 2b) when calculating emission credits.
 Table 2b follows:

 Table 2b -- Upper Limit for Tier 4 Family Emission Limits (FELs) and Alternate Allowances